oskariorg/sample-application/README.md

 Oskari development mode is useful when developing the Oskari framework.
 Since the framework doesn't contain an application by itself, the sample application can be used when developing new Oskari features.

 1. Clone `oskari-frontend` repository next to the application repository: `git clone https://github.com/oskariorg/oskari-frontend.git`
-2. Run `npm run dev-mode:enable` in the application repository.
+2. Run `npm run dev-mode:enable` in the application repository (or you can run `npm install ../oskari-frontend`).

 In this model, it's left to the developer to checkout the correct branches/versions of the `oskari-frontend` dependency.